This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Carefully slice your prime rib, serve immediately, and enjoy!

-Tips for Cooking Prime Rib on Grill
+Tips for Grilling Prime Rib

 - Picking out the perfect prime rib: Look for a high-quality prime rib roast (bone-in or boneless) that has a good amount of marbling all over the roast.